xlink-network/xlink-docs/getting-started/using-the-bridge.md

 ![Select Source Blockchain and Token](../.gitbook/assets/using-the-bridge/3-1-select-blockchain-and-token-from.png)

+{% hint style="info" %} Bridgable tokens for a specific blockchain are identified by the double arrow icon ⮂. {% endhint %}

 ### Step 2: Select the Destination Blockchain and Token

 Next, select the destination blockchain where you wish to send the assets (e.g., **BNB Chain**).
 Then, choose the corresponding token on this chain (e.g., **sUSDT ERC-20**).